-It is not a malfunction if the needle on all meters and gauges move slightly when the key is turned to the "ON" or "START" position.
+It is not a malfunction if the needle on all meters and gauges move slightly when the engine switch is turned to the "ON" or "START" position.

-Do not leave the key in the "ON" position if the engine is not running.
+Do not leave the engine switch in the "ON" position if the engine is not running.
 The battery will discharge and the ignition could be damaged.